The Pornographer (book): Plot summary

 The Pornographer tells the story of Michael, a writer of pornographic fiction living in Dublin, who crafts a world of idealized sex through his characters Colonel Grimshaw and Mavis Carmichael.
-Despite his proficiency in depicting eroticism, Michael struggles with his personal relationships, particularly with an older woman, Josephine, who falls in love with him.
+Despite his proficiency in depicting eroticism, Michael struggles with his personal relationships, particularly with an older woman, Josephine, aged 38, who falls in love with him.

-Michael's insensitivity towards Josephine's affection contrasts sharply with his tender care for his dying aunt in the hospital.
+Michael's brutal, insensitive honesty towards Josephine contrasts sharply with how he treats his dying aunt in hospital, who knows nothing of his work or inner world.
 Meanwhile, his employer, Maloney, a failed poet and prominent figure in the pornography industry, gradually gains influence over Michael's tumultuous life.

 The narrative explores the juxtaposition of opposites, with themes of sex and death interwoven throughout.
 Michael, a thirty-year-old alcoholic, navigates through his emotionally indifferent existence, grappling with Josephine's pregnancy and the societal expectations of 1970s Ireland.

 As Michael reflects on his life and relationships, he begins to question what it means to truly engage with life and to do right by others.